Brachymetatarsia: causes, symptom and treatments

 Should I get treatment for brachymetatarsia?

 While cosmetic factors may be involved, the most common reason to have a toe corrected is due to pain.
-When the brachymetatarsia affects the fourth toe, the toe can lift and crossover the third and fifth toes.
-This abnormal position of the toe can cause pressure and discomfort with certain footgear, making finding comfortable shoes difficult.
-The pain can be exasperated with weight-bearing activities.
+When brachymetatarsia affects the fourth toe, the toe can lift and crossover the third or fifth toe.
+This abnormal position can lead to discomfort when wearing shoes and participating in weight-bearing activities.
+When the affected toe does not lie flat and straight, it’s unable to adequately support your forefoot and, in turn, transfers weight to adjacent metatarsals.

-When the affected toe does not lie flat and straight, it’s unable to adequately supporting your forefoot and, in turn, transfers weight to adjacent metatarsals.
-Also, certain cases of brachymetatarsia can alter the alignment in your foot resulting in faulty biomechanics.
+Also, certain cases of brachymetatarsia can alter the alignment of your foot, resulting in faulty biomechanics.
 Both of these instances can lead to pain, discomfort, and additional foot problems.

-Conservative management of brachymetatarsia include:
+Conservative management of brachymetatarsia includes:

 • Custom orthotics and arch support

-• Modify activity
+• Modification of activity

 • Anti-inflammatory medication to reduce pain and inflammation